refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 For packages only available to pip, please refer to [this article](https://www.anaconda.com/using-pip-in-a-conda-environment/) on possible conflict issues and solution workflows.

+### Advanced usage on conda

+* Conda channels explained: [so](https://stackoverflow.com/questions/42309333/explanation-of-different-conda-channels).
+Better use default channel, where intel builtin packages are installed by default.
+* Fix package to certain version in conda enviroment: [so](https://stackoverflow.com/questions/48726621/is-it-possible-to-lock-versions-of-packages-in-anaconda).
+Add a requirement style like file as `~/.conda/envs/test/conda-meta/pinned`.

 ## Jupyter notebooks

 ```bash